Shuttered German Burger King restaurants to reopen this week

-FRANKFURT, Dec 15 (Reuters) - German Burger King restaurants that were shut down last month in a row between their operator and the U.S. fast food company will re-open this week, Burger King Germany said on Monday.
+FRANKFURT (Reuters) - German Burger King BKW.N restaurants that were shut down last month in a row between their operator and the U.S. fast food company will re-open this week, Burger King Germany said on Monday.

 Twenty-six of the 89 outlets will open their doors again on Monday and the rest by Wednesday, it said in a statement.